 Q: Can I Get a Job With a Sexual or Violent Felony Offense?

 A: Yes, you can!
 But, it's likely that your job search is going to be more difficult than other types of felony charges.
-This is due to the nature of the felony and most employers will look at you as a potential threat to their employees.
+This is due to the nature of the felony and even many felony friendly employers will look at you as a potential threat to their employees.
 If this case describes you, anticipate having to fill out more applications and try to find jobs that don't require you to work in an office environment or with the public.

 Q: Can a Felon Drive For Uber?